st4rdog/st4rdog.github.io/_references/unity/instantiate.md

 }
 {% endhighlight %}

-### Instantiate with a reference to a Component on the GameObject
+### Instantiate with a reference to a Component on the instance

 Instantiate was updated by Unity to understand what type the object is you are trying to instantiate.